Sophie-ranj/Airbnb-Dashboard-using-Tableau/README.md

-# Seatle Airbnb Listings Dashboard
+# Seattle Airbnb Listings Dashboard

 This is a data cleaning and visualization project created entirely in Tableau from a Kaggle dataset about Airbnb listings in the Seatle area of the US from 2016